Basic principles of web programming

 • but real system errors, such as "Too many connections" MySQL error should be never shown to a site user.
 We are talking here of the system errors.

-A lot of confusion is coming from the fact that every site has two kinds of customers: a programmer and a user, who require totally different treatment in regard of error messages:
+A lot of confusion is coming from the fact that every site, so to say, has two kinds of customers: a programmer and a user, who require totally different treatment in regard of error messages:

 To make both satisfied at the same time, follow the principles below:

 1. Errors must be only thrown, but never printed out unconditionally.
-PHP is damn good at displaying a thrown error - you don't need no special code to see the error message on the screen - not a single line!
+PHP is damn good at displaying a thrown error - you don't need no special code to see error message right on the screen during development.
+Not a single line.
 Just let errors to be thrown or throw them yourself, and then let PHP to handle the rest

 2. Try to avoid checking for the errors manually